Mages-Alliance/magic/README.md

 ## The Vision: A New Kind of Magic

-This project is based on a simple idea: the most powerful way to interact with a complex system is to treat it as a magical practice.
-Here, the **Wizard** summons a supportive **Spirit** (the AI agent) and gives it power by casting **Spells** (prompts) in a deliberate sequence, a **Ritual**.
+This project is based on a simple idea: the most powerful way to interact with a complex AI system is to treat it as a magical practice.
+Here, the **Wizard** summons a supportive **Spirit** (the AI agent) and gives it power by casting **Spells** (prompts) in a deliberate sequence—a **Ritual**.

 The power of your magic is determined by **Resonance**.
 You don't cast a single, perfect spell.
-Instead, you cast a sequence of smaller spells that build upon each other, tuning the Spirit and bringing it into perfect alignment with your goal.
+Instead, you cast a sequence of smaller spells that build upon each other, tuning the Spirit and bringing it into alignment with your goal.
+But beware, this power must be handled with care to avoid unintended consequences.

 The extensions you build are the **Scrolls** the Spirit can learn from.
 The artifacts it generates are left on the workshop **Floor**.
-Its deeds are recorded in the **Chronicles**.
+The history of your work is recorded in the **Chronicles**.

 ## The Lore of Magic